by Gary Cooley

 rivers will have long since peaked and dropped their leaves.

-Fourth: You'll see some hillsides in full color, but across a valley is
+Hills Cause Cool Spots: You'll see some hillsides in full color, but across a valley is

 a green hillside.
 Pockets of cold air tend to form between low lying north-facing hillside